Trzebnica: Modern era

-During the Thirty Years' War, the town was plundered by Swedish forces and the nuns had to flee across the border to nearby Poland.
+Town was devastated by fires in 1456, 1505, 1511 and 1534.
+Some 1,600 people died during an epidemic in 1568.
+In the 16th and 17th century linen-making developed and in the 18th century clothmaking developed.
+There were up to 90 clothmakers.
+As part of the Holy Roman Empire, the town was plundered by Swedish forces during the Thirty Years' War.
+The nuns then had to flee across the border to nearby Poland.
 After the war the premises were rebuilt in its present Baroque style.
 In the 17th century Trzebnica belonged to the Polish-speaking area in Silesia.
+The monastery remained under the jurisdiction of the Catholic Church in Poland.
+Many of the nuns were Polish, and in 1668, only four of the 31 nuns had German surnames.

-In 1742 Trzebnica (as Trebnitz) with most of Silesia was annexed by the Kingdom of Prussia and the monastery was finally securalized in 1810.
-Meanwhile, the town had become a centre of cloth manufacturing.
+In 1742, Austria ceded Trzebnica (Trebnitz) with most of Silesia to the Kingdom of Prussia following the Treaty of Breslau.
+Clothmaking collapsed at the beginning of the 19th century.
+The monastery was finally securalized in 1810.
 In 1870 the Order of Saint John acquired the former abbey's estates to establish a hospital, cared for by the Sisters of Mercy of St. Borromeo up to today.
-Between 1871 and 1945 the town was part of Germany.
+At the turn of the 19th and 20th centuries, the town and its surroundings still had a significant Polish population.
 It was heavily damaged during the Vistula–Oder Offensive of the Red Army in the last days of World War II.

-After Nazi Germany's defeat in World War II, the town once again became part of Poland.
-The local population was expelled and replaced by ethnic Poles.
+After Nazi Germany's defeat in World War II, the town was placed under Polish administration in accordance with the Potsdam Agreement.
+The remaining German population was expelled and replaced by ethnic Poles.
 From April to June 1945, Trzebnica (instead of Wrocław) was the first post-war regional capital of the Lower Silesian (Wrocław) Voivodeship.